Also known as: pseudo push ups, pseudo push-ups, lean push ups, pseudo planche pushups

 Frequently Asked Questions

-What are the benefits of Advanced pseudo push ups?
+What are the main benefits of advanced pseudo push ups?

 What common mistakes should I avoid?